Year B: Twenty-Ninth Sunday in Ordinary Time

 Discussion Questions:

-3. In what areas of your life are you the servant of others?
-Explain where this happens for you.
+- In what areas of your life are you the servant of others?
+Explain where this happens for you

-4. Jesus is saying the pattern of his life will be the pattern of our lives as well.
-Where have you experienced suffering and self-denial that led to letting go and transformation in your life?
+- Jesus is saying the pattern of his life will be the pattern of our lives as well.
+Where has suffering and self-denial led to an experience of “letting go and transformation” in your life?

-5. Do you have authority over anyone?
-How do you wield that authority?
-How would Christ have you wield that authority?
+- Do you have authority over anyone?
+How do you handle that authority?
+How would Jesus have you handle that authority?

 Biblical Context